nidhikumari67/Credit_Card_Financial_Dashboard/README.md

 and analyze credit card operations effectively.

-# Import data to SQL Server
+## Import data to SQL Server
 1.Prepare the CSV File: Ensure your CSV file is formatted correctly and ready for import.

 2.Import CSV File into SQL Server:
  * Open SQL Server Management Studio (SSMS)
  * Right-click on the database, select Tasks, then Import Data.
  * Follow the steps in the SQL Server Import and Export Wizard to import the CSV file.

+## Import data from SQL Server into Power BI

+ * Prepare your SQL Server.
+ * Open Power BI Desktop.
+ * Click Get Data -> SQL Server database.
+ * Enter SQL Server and database information.
+ * Provide credentials.
+ * Select data to import.

 ## Project Insights
 ### Credit Card Transaction Report: